ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 - Load balancer service to load balance traffic between application servers.
 - MySQL database installed on a Virtual Server.

-With a Kubernetes architecture, this may end up looking more like this:
+With a modern Kubernetes architecture, this would look similar to:

 <p style="text-align: center;">
 ![Architecture diagram](images/solution30/Architecture.png)
 </p>

-1. The user connects to the application.
+1. The user sends a request to the endpoint.
-2. Ingress controller load balance traffic between available workers nodes.
+2. Ingress load balances traffic to  workloads in the cluster
-3. Pods within a worker node share a storage volume outside the scope of the pod managed by a storage service on IBM Cloud.
-4. Compose for MySQL managed database as a service.
+3. The data layer is an external managed database service.

 **Components:**

-- Two worker nodes to host the application.
-A cluster can have one or more worker nodes.
+- A cluster can have one or more worker nodes.
 A worker node is a virtual server, physical server or bare metal.
 Following this tutorial, you will set up a cluster with two worker nodes.
-- Persistent volume subsystem to share files between worker nodes.
-This comes built in with Kubernetes on IBM Cloud when using a paid cluster on IBM Cloud.
-A storage service gets created on the fly when storage is requested.
-You will later cover the concepts of PersistentVolumes and PersistentVolumeClaim in the storage section.
+- Persistent volumes and other options available for saving and sharing data between app instances.
 - Kubernetes ingress controller manages the load balancing between worker nodes.
 This comes built in with Kubernetes and no additional service needed for this.
+[THIS NEEDS WORK]
 - Compose For MySQL service to store the database.
-With Kubernetes you have the option to run the database on inside a cluster, but there is a more favorable option.
-This is by using the Database as a service option.
-For this tutorial example a database as service option been selected for two of reasons.
-One backup and two scaling.
-Many Databases as services options on IBM Cloud come with built-in backup snapshots and auto-scaling, so we don't need to worry about backups data and to scale the database.
-You can find many databases as service options on IBM Cloud [catalog](https://console.bluemix.net/catalog/?category=data).
+With Kubernetes you can run your own database inside the cluster, but it might be more favorable to use a managed database-as-a service for reasons such as built-in backups and scaling.
+You can find many different types databases in IBM Cloud [catalog](https://console.bluemix.net/catalog/?category=data).

-## The world of VM's, containers and Kubernetes
+## The world of VM's, containers and Kubernetes [sounds like a blog]

-### Virtual machines

-Before containers were used, most infrastructure ran not on bare metal, but on hypervisors that managed multiple virtualized operating systems (OSs).
+Before containers were used, most infrastructure ran not on bare metal, but on hypervisors that managed multiple virtualized operating systems (OS) [what about before hypervisors? it still indirectly runs on baremetal.].
 This arrangement allowed isolation of applications from one another on a higher level than that provided by the OS.
 These virtualized operating systems recognize what looks like their own exclusive hardware.
-However, this also means that each of these virtual operating systems are replicating an entire OS, which requires more disk space.
+However, this also means that each of these virtual operating systems are replicating an entire OS, which requires more disk space. [we still provide baremetal and vm's. i suggest to remove this section..not sure what you're trying to get across]

 IBM Cloud provides the capability to run applications in containers on Kubernetes.
 The IBM Cloud Container Service runs Kubernetes clusters that deliver the following tools and functions: